kubernetes/enhancements/keps/sig-autoscaling/5679-external-metric-fallback/README.md

 When the feature is re-enabled:
 - Any HPAs with `fallback` configured on external metrics will resume fallback behavior
-- The controller immediately begins tracking `consecutiveFailureCount` for each external metric with fallback, starting from 0
+- The controller clears any stale `firstFailureTime` timestamps and starts fresh
 - If external metrics are failing at re-enablement:
-  - Failure counts increment on each reconciliation loop
+  - On the first failure, `firstFailureTime` is set to the current timestamp
+  - The failure duration is calculated as `(current time - firstFailureTime)`
-  - Once the configured `failureThreshold` is reached, fallback values are used
+  - Once the configured `failureDuration` has elapsed, fallback values are used
   - The `fallbackActive` status field is set to `true` for affected metrics
-- HPAs resume using substitute metric values for scaling decisions when external metrics are unavailable and thresholds are exceeded
+- HPAs resume using the static replicas stanza for scaling decisions when external metrics are unavailable and thresholds are exceeded

 Existing HPAs without `fallback` configuration are not affected by re-enabling the feature and continue with default behavior.